Piano Sonata No. 23 (Beethoven): III. Allegro ma non troppo – Presto

 The third movement is a sonata-allegro in near-perpetual motion.
 It opens with a diminished 7th chord in B that is repeated 12 times.
-In this movement, the second part is directed to be repeated instead of the first, giving it a rondo character.
+In this movement, the combined development and recapitulation sections are directed to be repeated instead of the exposition, giving it a rondo character.
 It has much in common with the first movement, including extensive use of the Neapolitan sixth chord and several written-out cadenzas.
 The movement climaxes with a coda, marked Presto and in a "two-phase binary form".
 A new theme is introduced, followed by the reinstatement of the main theme at a faster tempo, before ending with a series of descending arpeggios in F minor.
 According to Donald Tovey this is one of only a handful of Beethoven's works in sonata form that ends in tragedy (the others being the C minor Piano Trio, Piano Sonata Op.
 27, No. 2 ("Moonlight"), and the Violin Sonata Op.
 30, No. 2.).

 The total performance time of this movement is about 7 to 8 minutes with the repeats and about 5 1/2 to 6 minutes without them.